philips-labs/terraform-registry/README.md

 There is one additional file required which should be called `signkey.asc` This file must contain the [ASCII Armored PGP public key](https://www.terraform.io/docs/registry/providers/publishing.html) which was used to sign the `..._SHA256SUMS.sig` signature file.
+If you don't have a PGP key yet, [you can generate one easily](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-gpg-key).

 # use cases
 - host your own private Terraform provider registry